 “Eat well, do good”

 Dignita Vondelpark is spread across three levels in a light, airy space.
 Sit on a cushioned bench seat, recline in a lounge chair or nab one of the pavement tables in the warmer months.
 Dignita Hoftuin is situated in a glasshouse box in the beautiful gardens behind the Hermitage Museum.
 The spacious café also boasts a large outside terrace, perfect for when the sun is shining.
-Both locations are open 7 days a week.
 No reservations accepted on weekends or on public holidays.

 TIP: Lupine is a flowering plant.